muesli/beehive/bees/gitterbee/README.md

-# Rooms
+# Gitter bee

 A rooms name is always the the last part of the uri.
 For example: `the_beehive/Lobby`